Abjad/presentations/stanford/schedule.md

     * 2:30 - 3 pm: snack I
     * 3 - 4:30 pm: Notes, rests, chords and lots of them
     * 4:30  - 5 pm: snack II
-    * 5 - 6 pm: Backing up and taking stock:
+    * 5 - 6 pm: Going further:
         * bulleted list of Abjad use cases
         * chart of chords
         * experiment with patterns in nature